Higher chromatic Thom spectra via unstable homotopy theory: Introduction

 In Section \ref{unstable-review}, we recall some unstable homotopy theory, such as the Cohen-Moore-Neisendorfer map and the fiber of the double suspension.
 These concepts do not show up often in stable homotopy theory, so we hope this section provides useful background to the reader.
 We state Conjecture \ref{moore-splitting}, and then explore properties of Thom spectra of bundles defined over Anick spaces.

 In Section \ref{proof-section}, we state and prove Theorem \ref{main-thm} and Corollary \ref{bpn}, and state several easy consequences of Theorem \ref{main-thm}.

 In Section \ref{applications}, we study some applications of Theorem \ref{main-thm}.
 For instance, we use it to prove Theorem \ref{mstring}, which is concerned with the splitting of certain cobordism spectra.
-Then, we prove that the Thom spectra in the second line of Table \ref{the-table} satisfy Wood-like equivalences, and argue that these equivalences are related to EHP sequences.
-We also study an approximation to the topological Hochschild homology of the chromatic Thom spectra of Table \ref{the-table}.
+In a previous version of this article, we had two subsections discussing Wood-like equivalences, and topological Hochschild homology of the chromatic Thom spectra of Table \ref{the-table}.
+However, while making revisions to this article, we decided to split these two sections off into separate articles \cite{ehp-wood, thh-xn}.

 In Section \ref{equiv-analogue}, we prove an equivariant analogue of Corollary \ref{bpn} at height $1$.
 We construct equivariant analogues of $X(n)$ and $A$, and describe why our methods fail to produce an equivariant analogue of Corollary \ref{bpn} at all heights, even granting an analogue of Conjecture \ref{moore-splitting} and Conjecture \ref{centrality-conj}.